How the Youth Bill of Rights Impacts California’s Juvenile Justice System

 In 2020, SB 823 created a new Office of Youth and Community Restoration and the position of ombudsman mentioned above.
 With their help, juveniles have the means to express their concerns and foster trust in a historically abusive system.
 The Office of Youth and Community Restoration’s primary tasks are to help youths avoid transfer to adult prisons, reduce racial and ethnic disparities, and invest in community-based approaches to interventions and methods that help keep juveniles out of the criminal justice system.
 As such, AB 2417 is an integral legal overhaul that many hope will bring positive change for youths across the state and build trust in juvenile law in California.

 As youths and families across California continue to interact with local law enforcement and counties, we must all work together to ensure that juvenile law in our state is fair and just.
 I believe that with the passing of AB 2417, including the ombudsman position created by SB 823, youth can trust that their rights are being heard and respected.
 If you or a loved one feel there has been a violation of your rights, contact me immediately.
-As a criminal defense and family law attorney, I possess a unique skill set that will guide you through any legal issues you may face for the best outcome.
+As a criminal defense and family law attorney, as well as a child custody lawyer, I possess a unique skill set that will guide you through any legal issues you may face for the best outcome.
 Call 858-922-7098 today to schedule a consultation.

 About Michael MacNeil

 Michael C. MacNeil is a San Diego Family Law and Criminal Defense attorney.
 With a Juris Doctor degree from the University of San Diego School of Law, MacNeil has a solid understanding of our justice system.
-As a member of the State Bar of California, MacNeal can practice before all courts in the state.
+As a member of the State Bar of California, MacNeil can practice before all courts in the state.
 MacNeil believes that the law should be accessible to everyone, regardless of their financial status.
 With over 20 years of experience, Michael C. MacNeil is passionate about the law and will work tirelessly to get the best possible outcome for you.
 Call Mr. MacNeil at 858-922-7098.